 Helix Core has become incredibly popular with the largest AAA game studios.
 Customers rely on Helix Core because of its performance at scale.
 It’s lightning-fast and keeps source code secure.
 Helix Core can also handle large binary files – like build artifacts and containers, digital artwork assets as movies, high res graphics, renderings, and sound files.

-The Perforce Helix federated architecture lets you collaborate across time zones and continents.
+Perforce Federated Architecture lets you collaborate across time zones and continents.
 If you have a team in New York doing graphics, a studio in LA doing characters, and a team in Seoul doing scenery, everyone needs to work together seamlessly.

-With a distributed team, everyone can work together, and Helix Core will securely manage the digital content in a single repository.
-All this happens while automatically and quickly syncing files to your large, distributed teams.
+With a distributed team, everyone can work together.
+Helix Core securely manages the digital content in a single repository.
+And it quickly syncs files to your large, distributed teams.

 To make life simpler for designers and other non-coders, Helix Core has plugins for popular tools like Photoshop, 3ds Max, and Maya.
 This lets team members access files in the version control system without learning arcane commands — they can work from inside their favorite design tools.